breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 When all is said and done, I went to 18 countries, 64 cities, 16 conferences, and visited dozens of universities and meetups in 2016.
 If I had to do it all over again, I wouldn't do everything the same way.
 I spent most of the time exhausted and jetlagged.
 But I also had some very happy memories, particularly those that did not involve nearly dying.
 And I got to spend time with some extraordinary people along the way.
 So I'll mark it with a B+.

 If you made it this far, I feel compelled to leave you with some sort of message.
 The best tales have lessons, answers, endings.
-But my answers are not the one you are looking for, and even if they were, they wouldn't do you much good.
+But my answers are not the ones you are looking for, and even if they were, they wouldn't do you much good.
 There is a great big world outdoors, and if you have the desire to see it, then I would encourage you to do so (I am sure you will not regret it).
 But don't try bring 200kg of cast iron along with you.

 *This story was made possible by the patience of my family.
 If you enjoyed reading it, please consider giving a hug to your Grannie, or someone you love.*